tj-tusharjain/azure-compute-docs/articles/service-fabric/service-fabric-cloud-services-migration-faq.md

 There will be no pricing rate change for VM SKU size and customers continue to get billed same rate for same VM size.

 ## Migration tooling
 Migrating from Cloud Service (extended support) to Service Fabric managed cluster requires architecture and deployment modifications, and hence there is no one-click migration tooling available.
-Each application must determine how its code will run on the VM/node and make custom adjustments accordingly.
+Each application must determine how its code runs on the VM/node and make custom adjustments accordingly.